1. Home

 Benefits of Installing Solar Panels When Replacing Your Roof

-While your roof investment will not be able to technically “pay for itself” in avoided costs (as is possible with solar panels that offset electricity bills), combining financing for both projects may give you better control over your total future cash flow.
-To reduce the cost of installing solar panels, there are many incentives and rebates available for homeowners in the U.S. today.
+Completing both projects through a single company means you can pay for everything through a single loan.
+While your roof investment will not technically pay for itself in avoided costs (as is possible with solar panels that offset electricity bills), combining financing for both projects may give you better control over your total future cash flow.
+Incentives can reduce the cost of installing solar panels in the U.S. today.

 A Palmetto solar panel installer carryinng a solar panel to be installed.
 He is holding onto a safefty rope.